 Up till now, we have mostly discussed what the Ryze Tello ‘has’.
 Now, let’s have a look at what it can ‘do’ with all this fancy hardware & software combination.

-Ryze Tello drone connects to your smartphone through standard wifi and can be controlled up to 100 meters from your phone.
+Ryze Tello drone uses wifi from your phone and can be controlled up to 100 meters from your phone.
 Since this isn’t a drone designed primarily for aerial photography, you cannot shoot photos from too much height like high-end drones, but the 100m range provides a good enough room for flying around the house and take selfies.

-You can increase the range a bit by using a wifi extender but that is more of a “hack” than an actual official solution so use it at your own risk.
+You can increase the range a bit by using a wifi extender but that is more of a “hack” than an actual official solution so uses it at your own risk.

 EZ Shots & Flips